jordanthomp81/ionic-stopwatch-app/README.md

 # Ionic Timer App

 A simple timer application, built using Ionic, and AgularJS.

 In order to run this app, please do the following:

+<code>$ npm install -g cordova ionic</code>